DanielOgorchock/OmniThing/doc/params.md

 * commandOn
   * type: string
   * required: True
-  * description: The command to run in the for true shell (i.e. "echo On")
+  * description: The command to run in the shell for true (i.e. "echo On")
 * commandOff
   * type: string
   * required: True
   * description: The command to run in the shell for false (i.e. "echo Off")
-* mulithread
+* multithread
   * type: bool
   * required: False
   * description: Set true to run the command in a new thread (NOTE: this is buggy right now)